Book a demo → How Raagas Work Raagas Song Library Voices Expression How You Play Rhythms

 arriving often.

-The roster grows as each instrument is sampled, modelled and tuned.
-Sarod, bansuri, dilruba, santoor and others are queued up — an instrument that gets richer the longer you own it.
+Sarod, bansuri, dilruba, santoor and others are queued up.
+The roster grows as each voice is modelled and tuned — an instrument that gets richer the longer you own it.

 Ask what's next